duckdb/duckdb-web/docs/dev/profiling.md

 ### Planner

 The `PLANNER` is responsible for generating the logical plan.
 Currently, two metrics are measured in the `PLANNER`:
-- `PLANNER` - The time taken to generate the logical plan
+- `PLANNER` - The time taken to generate the logical plan from the parsed SQL nodes.
 - `PLANNER_BINDING` - The time taken to bind the logical plan

 ### Physical Planner

-The `PHYSICAL_PLANNER` is responsible for generating the physical plan.
+The `PHYSICAL_PLANNER` is responsible for generating the physical plan from the logical plan.
 The following are the metrics supported in the `PHYSICAL_PLANNER`:
 - `PHYSICAL_PLANNER` - The time taken to generate the physical plan
-- `PHYSICAL_PLANNER_COLUMN_BINDING` - The time taken to bind the columns in the physical plan
+- `PHYSICAL_PLANNER_COLUMN_BINDING` - The time taken to bind the columns in the logical plan to physical columns
-- `PHYSICAL_PLANNER_RESOLVE_TYPES` - The time taken to resolve the types in the physical plan
+- `PHYSICAL_PLANNER_RESOLVE_TYPES` - The time taken to resolve the types in the logical plan to physical types
 - `PHYSICAL_PLANNER_CREATE_PLAN` - The time taken to create the physical plan

 ## Setting Custom Metrics Examples

-Using the dataset from the previous example, we can demonstrate how to enable profiling and set the output format to `json`.
+The following examples demonstrate how to enable profiling and set the output format to `json`.

-The first example shows how to enable profiling, set the output to a file, and only enable the `EXTRA_INFO`, `OPERATOR_CARDINALITY`, and `OPERATOR_TIMING` metrics.
+In the first example, profiling is enabled, the output is set to a file, and only the `EXTRA_INFO`, `OPERATOR_CARDINALITY`, and `OPERATOR_TIMING` metrics are enabled.

 ```sql
 CREATE TABLE students (name VARCHAR, sid INTEGER);